toladata/Knowledgebase/steps-to-get-started/admin-console.md

 # Admin Console \(Org Admin Only\)

+---

-There isn't much happening here now but stayed for updates soon!
+There's not much happening here now but stayed tune for updates soon!